Lecanyu/Notes/english/words/index.md

 I run my own business, so I work for myself.

-I work for a international company which does market research for other companies.
+I work for an international company which does market research for other companies.

 I'm a freelancer (meaning I work independently for different people and companies)